 Moving forward, the key to success in energy comes down to marketing for the future, highlighting a commitment to the rapidly approaching revolution.
 New developments like carbon capture technology, cleaner batteries, and smart energy management in urban settings are the tip of the iceberg.
 If you want people to support you, join you, and promote you, it’s time to focus more on a bright future, instead of a storied past.

 Consumers in the modern world have considerations beyond the simple cost of the products and services they buy.
 They want stories: does this company share my values and beliefs?
 Do they align with the goals I attribute to these philosophies?
 Every industry has its diehard supporters, but explaining to outliers why your brand suits them is crucial in creating a strong base to build from.

 Sending the Right Message

 There are more tools than ever before to tell the right story to the public, and that public is eager for information and innovation alike.
 With a properly planned content strategy, the most important points of the industry, its accomplishments, and its ideas can be told.
-It sounds simple, but this involves finding the right core messages and delivering it to the right people, while avoiding formulaic missteps and cliches that many people come to expect from corporate communications.
+It sounds simple, but this involves finding the right core messages and delivering them to the right people while avoiding formulaic missteps and cliches that many people come to expect from corporate communications.
 Submitting publications like ESG reports detailing what your organization does for society beyond business operations can be a major benefit for this.